About AARI

 Atlanta, Georgia

 Born and built here.
-AARI is a hometown bet on Atlanta's next generation of infrastructure engineers.
+AARI is a hometown bet on Atlanta's next generation of technical talent.

 The Garage Data Center